The monumental building challenge

 While you’re staying safe at home, why not take on a new challenge with the family?
 We look after places at eight World Heritage sites, which you can use as inspiration to create your own piece of history.
 Build your own version of a World Heritage site, a monument, or your favourite historic place.

-It's World Heritage Day on Saturday 18 April so why not mark the day by creating your own monumental masterpiece?
 You could create Stonehenge out of books, Hadrian’s Wall out of cushions or Giant’s Causeway out of chocolate buttons.

 Keep the kids entertained and uncover the fascinating history and legends of these world-famous sites.
 We’d love to see what you’ve been making around the house so please share your monumental creations with us on Facebook, Twitter or Instagram.

-This is the second of our weekend challenges for members and supporters.
 This challenge has been designed so that it can be done in your house or garden, so please take part from the comfort of your own home.

 What are you going to build?